bene51/3Dscript/README.md

 -----
 * Start Fiji
 * Click on File>Open Samples>T1 Head
-* Click on Plugins>3D AnimationComposer>Interactive Animation
+* Click on Plugins>3D script>Interactive Animation
 * In the "Interactive Raycaster" window, click on "show" next to "Animation"
 * Click on "Start text-based animation editor"
 * In the editor window, type the following text: